This article explains how library administrators can configure relations in AODocs

 Configure how relations are displayed to end users

-Note: You can define which relations are displayed in the end user interface and their order.
-Learn more: Manage the display of AODocs documents.
+Note: You can define which relations appear in the end user interface and their order.
+Learn more: Select relations to display and define their order.

-1. In the Sort field, select the property by which the relations will be sorted in the relations table.
+1. In the Sort field, select the property used to sort the the relations in the relations table.
 The default is Unsorted.

 2. Define whether to display the relations in Ascending or Descending order.